HASwitchPlate/openHASP-docs/docs/faq.md

 <h1>Frequently Asked Questions</h1>

+### :question: What is the difference between openHASP and HASPone

+HASPone uses a d1-mini ESP8266 connected to a Nextion/TJC smart display via the serial port.
+HASPone is the *go-to* firmware for using a Nextion/TJC screen in your Home Automation setup.

+openHASP does not support Nextion/TJC displays because it needs to be able to drive the display directly.
+It was created specifically to eliminate the proprietary hardware and take control of the screen.

+So openHASP is a hard fork of the original HASwitchPlate project to run on open hardware.

 ### :question: The display stays white

 The good news is the backlight is working, but a white screen is typical of a problem with the pin assignment (software config) or wiring (hardware):